zhermin/ADCS-Web/README.md

 ---

+## Update

+Unfortunately, and understandably, integrating this webapp with company infrastructure is not worth it due to a number of obstacles:
+* Data privacy
+* Data pipelining from internal databases to cloud solutions
+* Results analysis integration with company's proprietary software and tooling
+* Server renting costs from Streamlit or other cloud hosting services
+* Maintenance capabilities considering model and webapp needs to be managed simultaneously

+Hence, this webapp will not be maintained anymore.
+Although I don't think literally anyone would even read this or use this webapp, I would just like to mention that I have included some comments if I ever revisit this codebase for other purposes.
+Also, a Demo Mode is included if God knows who ever tries to play with this webapp.
+Overall, it has been fun.
+Every feature was thought up and implemented by me because I feel like they would be interesting functionalities in such a machine learning webapp.

+---

 ## Description

 This is a webapp that I wrote to showcase a simple UI for my trained machine learning models during my internship at SSMC.
 My project was to create an automatic defect classification (ADC) system that can differentiate between a wafer image with chipping (left, a defect) or not (right, normal wafer).